“To those devoid of imagination a blank place on the map is a useless waste; to others, the most valuable part.” – Aldo Leopold *

 The anti-fracking movie, Promised Land, was originally going to be about wind turbines.
 They ought to do a sequel since the public is still largely duped by wind hype, thanks to media soft-pedaling.
 Both industries convert scenic, quiet places into energy factories and know it will disrupt lives, so they use slick propaganda.
 But fracking is much less visible at a distance than wind power and its lands can be restored, though water issues plague it.

 * It’s unlikely that famous conservationists & naturalists like Henry Thoreau, John Muir, Theodore Roosevelt, Aldo Leopold, Ansel Adams, Rachel Carson, Edward Abbey, et al., would have welcomed this assault on landscapes.
 As an example, the John Muir Trust (a Scottish legacy charity) is against wind turbines in any sort of wilderness area, but they’re fighting a tough battle.
+In America, Muir founded the Sierra Club, which has sold out to green-tech, dodging the evidence and calling for “appropriately sited” renewable energy projects.
+Do they think the planet has endless places to hide huge towers, with so many projects already resisted?
 Even iconic Loch Ness is threatened by wind energy now.
-It’s discouraging to see modern environmentalists buy into the weak benefits of a bloated, unreliable power source that can never solve fundamental energy shortages.
+It’s discouraging to see modern environmentalists buy into the weak benefits of a bloated, unreliable power source.

 Even if World War X is avoided, the planet will get much uglier if the wind power madhouse isn’t shut down.
 They’ve already been built directly on beaches.

 End note: This author isn’t a global warming denier, but wind power should not be a linchpin of climate strategy.
 It’s taking us in the opposite direction of conservation, restraint and humility.
 Nature’s been telling us to downsize and a smart species would pay attention.

 This page will be updated at random with new information.